evanodell/dwpstat/README.md

-`dwpstat` returns metadata in [`tibble`](https://cran.r-project.org/package=tibble) format, and data in a list format.
+`dwpstat` returns metadata in [`tibble`](https://cran.r-project.org/package=tibble) format, and data (with the `dwp_get_data()` command) in a list format.
 The list format is very messy, thanks to the way the API is built, and so `dwpstat` does not convert this data into a [`tibble`](https://cran.r-project.org/package=tibble) or similar.

+## Future Work

+This package remains in development.
+The specific functions are likely to remain stable, but the data returned by the `dwp_get_data()` function remains messy withs data labels stored in a seperate array from the actual data, making it difficult to work with, particularly for users unfamiliar with multi-dimensional arrays.

+The actual data queried by `dwp_get_data()` is returned in one multi-dimensional array, while the dimension names - row, columns, wafers, etc - are returned in another array. `dwpstat` does not match these two arrays together.
+I suspect there may be functionality like this in [`purrr`](https://cran.r-project.org/package=purrr) but I haven’t been successful in implementing a generic function to handle all the possible array dimensions that can be queried.

+Pull requests providing functionality to match the `field` array (containing the names of rows, columns, etc) with the `cubes` array (containing the actual data) are much appreciated, as in any advice on developing a solution to this problem.

 ## Installation